New Traffic Signal Lights

 Watch the video below to see how it works.

-The National Cooperative Highway Research Program (NCHRP) studied the flashing yellow arrow configuration and compared it to various protective/permissive left turn (PPLT) control devices and signal arrangements.
+The National Cooperative Highway Research Program (NCHRP) studied the flashing yellow arrow (FYA) configuration and compared it to various protective/permissive left turn (PPLT) control devices and signal arrangements.
 The study determined that a flashing yellow arrow PPLT display was consistently found to be equal to or superior to existing PPLT displays, both in a laboratory environment and field experiments in cities.
 This configuration is now adopted in the Manual on Uniform Traffic Control Devices (MUTCD).

 The new standard for protected left turn signals was included in the 2009 edition of the MUTCD, which the state adopted in 2012.
 The flashing yellow arrow gives left turning traffic more opportunities to pass through an intersection than its predecessor, which was the solid steady green “ball” signal.

-The new signal will be the first of its kind here in Broken Arrow.
 The City will monitor traffic flow at the new signal locations to evaluate if its use would be beneficial throughout the City and for future road/intersection improvements.